BluestemBiosciences/bluesteam/README.md

 # Bluesteam

-Bluestem leverages AutoSynthesis, BioSTEAM, and biorefineries in BioIndustrial-Park for automated process synthesis and design of biorefineries.
+Bluestem leverages AutoSynthesis, BioSTEAM, and biorefineries in Bioindustrial-Park for automated process synthesis and design of biorefineries.